 Detroit was a city custom made to support the peculiarities of automobile production.
 The city was already heavily laced with shops and mills for building horse carriages, gasoline engines were being produced for yachts and the iron stove industry had for years registered a heavy presence.
 To now ask a talented pool of machinists, fabricators and engineers to produce a transmission or a tiller required only the design.

 Although the individuals are gone their names and legends linger on through time.
 These men were the foundation of the automotive industry, and thus Detroit, but it was Henry Ford they were all chasing.
 Ford's incredible ingenuity and business acumen enabled him to dominate the industry and for decades he and he alone was the emperor of the automotive world.
+Oddly enough, all these men had very poor formal educations but through shear willpower became world famous.
 These are the faces that helped build Detroit and gave it the time-honored moniker "The Motor City."

 Perhaps the easiest way to answer this question is with a further question.
 What are cars made of?
 The engine is steel, the frame is steel, the body is steel, the axles are steel.
 Subsequently an automotive manufacturing industry must have ready access to large quantities of steel.